Is Honolulu The Next Hip Holiday Destination?

 Where: 675 Auahi St

-Located right next door to Bevy in Kakaako, this picturesque florist sells hand-crafted and locally sourced pots, stationery, books and lots of beautiful small home pieces.
+Located right next door to Bevy in Kakaako, Paiko is a picturesque florist selling hand-crafted and locally sourced pots, stationery, books and lots of beautiful small home pieces.
 It’s a little oasis in downtown’s concrete jungle, and there’s even Brue Bar café nestled inside the store to keep your coffee high going as you explore the area.

 Where: 2013 S King St